 Our Planet is a Netflix nature documentary series that highlights the diversity and interconnectedness of nature.
 The series, narrated by David Attenborough, also talks about the damaging changes of human impact on the environment.
 However, it isn’t all gloom and doom.
 Rather, the documentary calls for us to act before it is too late.

 The first episode takes us on a journey across the planet.
 From remote islands in South and North America to the vast and diverse landscapes of Africa, it highlights the delicate relationship between species in the ecosystem.
 Everything about this episode and the entire series is absolutely stunning.
 Its enthralling cinematic pictures and the soulful soundtrack are just some of the reasons to binge watch it this season.

 Jack Whitehall – Travels with My Father

 I started off with the first episode in the third season of the show and loved it!
 So, I’m going to catch up with the first two seasons.
 Going in, I wasn’t sure what to expect.
 I had never heard of Jack Whitehall before this and I didn’t know he was a comedian.
 I was just interested in seeing what this father-son duo got up to during their travels in America.

-The just got several laughs out of me because when you combine a playful, borderline immature son and a proper Brit of a father, you get comedic genius!5 best travel documentaries and shows you can stream on Netflix to keep wanderlust alive!
+The just got several laughs out of me because when you combine a playful, borderline immature son and a proper Brit of a father, you get comedic genius!Check out these 5 travel documentaries and shows on Netflix!
 Click To Tweet